 By Mubashir Hussain

-The contributor works as Water Management Officer at the Water Management Department of Gilgit-Baltistan.
+The contributor works for Water Management Department GB.